bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ### Build Docker image

-If the used image is not built on system, it must be build with `build-image` Packager command.
+If the used image is not built on the system, it must be built with the `build-image` Packager command.
 The command for building `ubuntu2404` image is:

 ```bash